xinyeah/xinyeah.github.io/source/_posts/deploy-spark-dotnet-app-on-databricks.md

 #### 2. Deploy using Set Jar

-We can also use the **Jar** task to deploy on databricks.
+We can also use the **Jar** task to deploy on Databricks.
 The settings should be the same with the one [triggered by Azure Data Factory](#deploy-using-set-jar).

 ## Reference